-This lake management project provides lake improvement to North Lake by controlling invasive and nuisance aquatic weeds and maintaining the lake level control structure and other items, subject to the approval of the Board of Public Works, that will provide enhanced recreational opportunities for lake properties.
+This lake management project provides lake improvement to North Lake.
+It controls invasive and nuisance aquatic weeds, maintains the lake level control structure, and other items subject to the approval of the Board of Public Works that provide enhanced recreational opportunities for lake properties.

 Aquatic plants are an important part of any lake or pond.
 They provide food and protection for fish, waterfowl, insects, mammals and microscopic animals.
 These plants also help replenish oxygen to the aquatic environment, critical for the survival of fish and other aquatic organisms.

 However, aquatic plants can also become a nuisance.
 Invasive plants that are not native to Michigan can grow rapidly out of control, choking out other plants and organisms and reducing recreational options in the lake.